 If you need help finding information related to aging or living with a disability, contact your local aging and disability resource center (ADRC).
 The goal of ADRCs is to help people maintain their independence by connecting them with the right resources.
 Information provided is free of charge to Wisconsin residents.

 Use the online Provider Search tool to locate health and residential care providers and view survey results.

 If any individual believes a caregiver or regulated provider has violated state or federal laws, that individual has the right to file a complaint.

 Are you looking for a health care professional?

-Getting Started: Choosing a Doctor You Can Talk To: Information from the federal National Institute on Aging on choosing a doctor.
+Getting Started: Choosing a Doctor You Can Talk To: offers information from the National Institute on Aging on choosing a doctor.
 It is important to find a primary care doctor that you feel comfortable with so they can help you make medical decisions based on your values and daily habits.

 If you need free or low-cost medical care, you can look for a free or low-cost medical clinic in your area.